 Naples and the Naples Superintendent for

-roof of a large structure, uncovered half a
+and collapsed tile roof of a large structure,

-meter below the surface; also, they have found a
+uncovered half a meter below the surface; also, they

-series of clay tokens of varying shapes and
+have found a series of clay tokens of varying shapes

-of some sort, indicating that they were
+of some sort, indicating that they were used as a

-used as a means to keep track of merchandise and
+means to keep track of merchandise and transactions.

 update Sept.
 2015 -